 For example, the latest image stream tags that ship with OpenShift Container Platform are tracking tags.
 This means consumers of the latest image stream tag will be updated to the newest level of the framework provided by the image when a new level becomes available.
 A latest image stream tag to v3.6 could be changed to v3.7 at any time.
 It is important to be aware that these latest image stream tags behave differently than the Docker latest tag.
 The latest image stream tag, in this case, does not point to the latest image in the Docker repository.
 It points to another image stream tag, which might not be the latest version of an image.
-For example, if the latest tag is not automatically updated to v3.3, and remains at v3.2 until it is manually updated to point to a v3.3 image stream tag.
+For example, if the latest image stream tag points to v3.2 of an image, when the 3.3 version is released, the latest tag is not automatically updated to v3.3, and remains at v3.2 until it is manually updated to point to a v3.3 image stream tag.